BejibeP/-QuickStars-Neo/README.md

-# -QuickStars-Neo
+# QuickStars-Neo

-A collection of simple, ready-to-use templates to quickly start a project or integrate a project into a DevOps System
+A collection of simple, ready-to-use templates.
+You can quickly start a new project
+Or you can quickly setup a DevOps System